Getting extra help with paying your rent/Council Tax

 Payments are made from a set budget that we manage.
 This means that once the budget has been spent no further awards can be made until the next financial year.

 Who can claim?

-When can Discretionary housing payments not be paid?
+When can discretionary payments not be paid?

 - any sanctions imposed by the Department for Work and Pensions

-- the amount of housing benefit you are entitled to being used to recover an overpayment of benefit.
+- the amount of housing benefit you are entitled to is being used to recover an overpayment of benefit.